Water softener rental, is it worth it?

 Let’s assume the water softener rental cost is $20 – $30 each month.
 An affordable softener like Fleck can retail from $550 including shipping from places like Amazon.
 This investment pays for itself in about 2 years.
-Also, the longer you use your own device the more money you will save because renting costs will add up.
+This is because the longer you use your own device the more money you will save because renting costs will add up.

-For instance, almost all dealers will offer some sort of instalment payment plans.
-You can try getting a small loan or use a credit card and spread out the costs over a long period.
+For instance, almost all dealers will offer some sort of instalment payment plan.
+You can try getting a small loan.
+Another option is to use a credit card to spread out the costs over a long period.